 Participation in the plans is voluntary for part-time faculty and staff; however, we encourage you to consider using this very generous pension plan for your retirement savings.
 Depending on the plan for which you qualify, the employee contribution can range from 1.5% to 5.5% and the employer contributions start at 7.5%.

-If you have qualified using one of the above eligibility criteria, Human Resources will send an information package to your home address, so it is not necessary for you to track this information.
+If you have qualified using one of the above eligibility criteria, you will be contacted, so it is not necessary for you to track this information.
 If however, you believe you have met the qualification criteria, please email email@example.com and we will investigate.

 * The year's maximum pensionable earnings (YMPE) is the maximum amount of earnings on which contributions to the Canada Pension Plan (CPP) are based.
 You can get information on the CPP pensionable earnings ceiling from the Canada Revenue Agency website.